Team-BHP > The Indian Car Scene

 And regards to GenZ, it's not that they are not spending.
 They are not spending on big ticket items.
 See how malls are packed with crowds, people are spending in places like there because it provides an experience.
 Many Campus Grads that I spoke to are saying that they will consider buying a car only when they are getting married.
 Getting a car after getting a job is not an idea to them at all.

-gopalnt is online now (10) Thanks
+gopalnt is offline (10) Thanks

 Old 28th August 2024, 16:21 #64